apmckinlay/insidesuneido/index.md

 Transactions see the database as of their start time.

 Suneido uses optimistic multi-version concurrency control.
 Update transactions do not lock records.
-However, they may fail to comit if there is a  conflict with another update transaction.
+However, they may fail to commit if there is a  conflict with another update transaction.

 Read-only transactions do not do any locking and do not conflict with any other transactions.